tiawl/X11.zig/README.md

 The intention under this fork is the same as [hexops][4] had when they opened their repository: gather [X11][2] headers and package them to compile [GLFW][4] with [Zig][5].

-However this repository has subtle differences for maintainability tasks:
+However this repository has subtle differences:
+* Add libX11 sources (and xorg libs needed source files for compilation process)
-* No shell scripting,
+* No shell scripting for maintainability tasks,
 * A cron runs every day to check [X11][2] repositories.
 Then it updates this repository if a new release is available.

 ## How to use it

 The current usage of this repository is centered around [tiawl/glfw.zig][3] compilation.
 But you could use it for your own projects.
-Headers are here and there are no planned evolution to modify them.
+Files are here and there are no planned evolution to modify them.
 See [tiawl/glfw.zig][3] to see how you can use it.
-Maybe for your own need, some headers are missing.
+Maybe for your own need, some files are missing.
 If it happens, open an issue: this repository is open to potential usage evolution.

 ## Dependencies